Check Installed Linux Kernel in Command Line | 7 Easy Steps

-In this guide, we want to teach you How to Check or Find an Installed Linux Kernel in the command line.
+In this guide on the Orcacore website, we want to teach you How to Check Installed Linux Kernel in Command Line.
 Find or display installed Linux kernels from CLI.

 A kernel is the core part of Linux.
 It is responsible for all major activities of this operating system.
 It consists of various modules and it interacts directly with the underlying hardware.
 The kernel provides the required abstraction to hide low-level hardware details in system or application programs.

-Check or Find an Installed Linux Kernel in the command line
+Steps To Check Installed Linux Kernel in Command Line

 You can easily use Linux commands to list your installed Linux Kernels.
-To do this, follow the steps below to see how it works on different Linux distros.
+To do this, follow the steps below to see how it works on different Linux distros including RHEL, Debian, Ubuntu, Arch Linux, etc.

 On these Linux distros, you can simply use the following commands to list your installed kernels: